wahyuejunian/OOBO-InvMT1D/README.md

-# Resistivity Inversion using MT1D
+# 1D Inversion Modeling MT using OOBO Algorithm

 This repository contains codes and sample data used in the paper: